2022-IBM-Accelerate-SW-Track/to-do-list_week4-Jsd5582/README.md

             app.post("/add/item", addItem)
             ```
             **Note:** This snippet of code makes a call the `addItem` function once a **POST** request to the specified route is made.
-         5. Implement the code snippet provided below:
+         5. Implement the code snippet provided below:-
             ```
             function addItem (request, response) {
             let id = request.body.jsonObject.id